Skip to content

 Why is my Google Voice not ringing?

-First, check the Do not disturbu toggle in your Google Voice settings.
+First, check the Do not disturb toggle in your Google Voice settings.
 Next, confirm that the Calls section of your settings has all phone options turned on.
-Tap around within the Callsu section for 10 seconds to make sure everything is working properly.
-Finally, confirm you are signed into Google Voice make sure that the Calls section has all phone options turned on by toggling each option.
+Tap around within the Calls section for 10 seconds to make sure everything is working properly.
+Finally, confirm you are signed into Google Voice and make sure the Calls section has all phone options turned on by toggling each option.
 Tap around within the Calls section for 10 seconds to make sure everything is working properly.

 Why can’t I make international calls using Google Voice?